-- (a) A regular employee shall be paid up to three (3) days of bereavement leave when there is a death in their immediate family. - (b) Additionally, a regular employee may, subject to approval of the supervisor, use two (2) additional days of the employee's accrued residual sick leave bank if the employee must travel out of the area, i.e., at least two hundred and fifty (250) miles one way. - (c) Immediate family in this case means: spouse, domestic partner, father, father-in-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including step-children), step-parents, aunts, uncles, grandparents, grandparent-in-law, grandchildren and relationships in loco-parentis, and close personal relationships, with the approval of the City Manager or his/her designee. - (d) It is understood that the City's most current "Disability Wage Plan," a copy of which is attached hereto, shall be amended to reflect the changes as outlined in this MOA.
+- (a) A regular employee shall be paid up to three (3) days of bereavement leave when there is a death in their immediate family. - (b) Additionally, a regular employee may, subject to approval of the supervisor, use two (2) additional days of the employee's accrued residual sick leave bank or annual leave if the employee must travel out of the area, i.e., at least two hundred and fifty (250) miles one way. - (c) Immediate family in this case means: spouse, domestic partner, father, father-in-law, mother, mother-in-law, brother, brother-in-law, sister, sister-in-law, child (including step-children), step-parents, aunts, uncles, grandparents, grandparent-in-law, grandchildren and relationships in loco-parentis, and close personal relationships, with the approval of the City Manager or his/her designee.